gershnik/keep-awake/README.md

 ### Keep machine awake until the process is terminated

-This mode is usefull when connecting over SSH.
+This mode is useful when connecting over SSH.
 Windows SSH server kills all the child processes created within SSH session when the session ends.
 Thus, effectively, this mode keeps the computer alive while the session is active.

 ```bat